 In general, the market situation has changed little.
-Due to the public holidays in most of Europe, the situation with regard to demand and capacity bottlenecks has eased somewhat.
-Nevertheless, the limited capacity of freight space continues to pose a challenge.
-For June and July, additional rotations on the "SAB" SENATOR Atlantic Bridge to Greenville-Spartanburg (GSP) have again been organized.
+Due to the public holidays in a large part of Europe, the situation regarding demand and capacity bottlenecks has eased somewhat.
+This is also evident on our "SAB" routes.
+At present, sufficient capacities are available.
+For June and July additional rotations on the "SAB" SENATOR Atlantic Bridge to Greenville-Spartanburg (GSP) have been organized again.
 This provides for even more options.

 Fuel costs are currently showing a slight downward trend, at least compared to recent weeks.
 The extent to which this trend will continue remains to be seen.

 The announced easing of the Shanghai region could push freight rates up.
 According to the TAC index, air freight rates from China to Europe have been stagnant since May 16.
 However, rates for shipments to the U.S. rose 6% last week.
 Current forecasts point to an overall increase in rates in the near term (source: theloadstar.com).

 China's lockdowns and their consequences continue to affect all routes.
 Media reports indicate a slow-acting relaxation in Shanghai.
 For the transport industry, this means an ongoing resumption of regular operations.
 However, de facto regulations remain strict: workers and managers in the region must apply for permits and a 7-day quarantine requirement still applies.
 As a result, it is likely to be several weeks before normality returns.
 The regional government in Shanghai has partially ceded decision-making power to the individual districts.
 This makes it difficult to plan.